Content management in the age of digital customer experience

 While headless gospels across the web tout the separation of content and presentation, and still more focus on content—there is no way around the fact that sometime and somewhere your content must be presented to someone.
 Protecting your brand across several different channels may seem difficult, but a design system can definitely make things easier.

-Design systems include many different elements, but the most common ones are sketch library, style guide, pattern library, organisation principles, best practices, templates, and even code snippets.
+Design systems include many different elements, but the most common ones are sketch library, style guide, pattern library, organization principles, best practices, templates, and even code snippets.
 This collection usually manifests as brand compliant components and patterns—readily available for designers, developers, and editors in different presets on your websites, apps, or other forms of presentation.

 Don’t miss: Integrating Enonic XP with your design system »